Founder & Lead Editor

 Design and Build Quality

-Let’s break down the construction because Salomon has made some interesting material choices here to keep the weight down and the comfort up.
+Salomon made some specific material choices here to keep weight down and step-in feel high, so the construction is worth a quick breakdown.

 Upper Construction

-The upper uses a synthetic Ripstop fabric paired with breathable mesh.
-The idea behind Ripstop is, obviously, to stop rips—it's woven to resist abrasion.
-However, while it feels durable to the touch, the real-world application has shown some vulnerability at flex points.
-The design often features stitch-free construction to reduce internal friction, which contributes to that "slipper-like" feel.
-If you opt for the GTX version, you’re getting a Gore-Tex membrane that users report is highly effective at waterproofing without turning your foot into a sauna.
+The upper uses synthetic Ripstop fabric with breathable mesh.
+Ripstop is woven to resist abrasion and limit tearing, but real-world use still shows vulnerability at flex points.
+The shoe often uses stitch-free construction to reduce internal friction, which helps with that “slipper-like” feel.
+If you opt for the GTX version, you get a Gore-Tex membrane that users report waterproofs effectively without turning your foot into a sauna.

 Midsole Technology